 Welcome to the Processing Foundation Education Portal!
 This page collects free education materials that can be used to teach our software in a variety of classroom settings.
 Rather than endorse a specific curriculum, we’ve engaged with a variety of educators from our community, ranging from K12 teachers, to folks who lead workshops at hackerspaces, to university professors in interdisciplinary departments.
-We’ve asked them to share their teaching materials, which anyone can use.
+We’ve asked them to share their teaching materials here, which anyone can use.

 To hear more about their approaches and practices, and what they bring to the classroom and why, check out createCanvas, our monthly education podcast, where Saber Khan, our Education Community Director, interviews these innovative educators about teaching at the intersection of art, science, and technology.
 More about each educator, with links to their curriculum, below.

 You can also learn about CC Fest — Creative Coding Festival, a series of free and inclusive events for students and teachers to engage in creative coding, and other educational events at the bottom of the page.